csci265-team/HiddenFrame/documentation/design.md

 </details>
 <br>

-**Retreive image wall images**
+#### Retreive image wall images

-#### Description: This GET request retrieves the first 100 images that is diplayed in the Image grid in the Main Page.
+This GET request retrieves the first 100 images that is diplayed in the Image grid in the Main Page.
 A valid `Client-ID` authorization token, formatted as `Client-ID <clientID>`, is required to access the images.
 If the token is valid, the response will include the image data.

 #### Endpoint:
 <details>